-You pay your bills, you buy groceries, and take care of all of your necessary budget items.
+You pay your bills, buy groceries, and take care of all of your necessary budget items.
 And once all of that is done, you have nothing to show for it.
 Sure, the bills are paid, but your savings account is just as empty as it was last month.

 If you find yourself in this situation every month, you may want to try something called reverse budgeting.
 With reverse budgeting, you pay yourself first and then use whatever is left over to pay your bills and expenses.